Zest-studi-o/bookzone-v2/TESTING.md

     -The colours of the website were tested to match the contrast requirements and all the colours chosen were generated from the colours' palette of the background cover<br>
     -Throughout the site there are elements created to help the user have a better experience when when navigating through the content<br>
     -On the Home suggest to the user to Register or Login to enjoy all the features of the website;<br>
-    -The user gets button popup every time he performs an action such as Registering, Signing In/Signing Out, adding a booking<br><br>
+    -The user gets button popup every time he performs an action such as Registering, Signing In/Signing Out<br><br>

     *By testing all these features, it can be affirmed that the user story is accomplished.*<br>